A. General Terms - applicable to all Accounts

 Once electronic payment instructions have been sent, they will be final and irrevocable, so that it may not be possible to retrieve funds sent in error.
 We can update your bill profile if a biller informs us of a change or if we deem it necessary.

-You are responsible to know your biller’s payment requirements.
+You are responsible for knowing your biller’s payment requirements.
 We may reject, cancel or return payments to you that do not meet these requirements.
-In addition, you are responsible to ensure that your payments are requested with sufficient time to be processed by us and by the biller.
+In addition, you are responsible for ensuring that your payments are requested with sufficient time to be processed by us and by the biller.

 Tangerine is not responsible for the delay or failure of any third parties to act upon instructions provided by you or any consequences resulting from such a delay or failure.
 We will not be responsible for any losses resulting from problems or disputes with third parties and you agree to settle your dispute directly with the third party.
 Tangerine is not responsible for our inability to retrieve electronic payments from third party accounts with us or from other financial institutions.